|Page tools: Print Page Print All|

-Independent contractors are people who operate their own business and who contract to perform services for others without having the legal status of an employee, i.e. people who are engaged by a client, rather than an employer.
+Independent contractors are people who operate their own business and who are contracted to perform services for others without having the legal status of an employee, i.e. people who are engaged by a client, rather than an employer to undertake the work.
 Independent contractors are engaged under a contract for services (a commercial contract), whereas employees are engaged under a contract of service (an employment contract).
 Independent contractors' employment may take a variety of forms, for example, they may have a direct relationship with a client or work through an intermediary.
 Independent contractors may have employees, however they spend most of their time directly engaged with clients or on client tasks, rather than managing their staff.

 Other Business Operators